Almost-equidistant sets: Acknowledgements

 \section{Acknowledgements}

-We thank Roman Karasev for explaining to us the argument that the graph in part~(c) of Figure~\ref{fig-abstractD3_10} is not realisable in $\bR^3$, Istv\'an Talata for drawing our attention to his results and those of Bernadett Gy\"orey, Dan Ismailescu for helpful conversations, and Imre B\'ar\'any for his support.
+We thank Roman Karasev for explaining to us the argument that the graph in part~(c) of Figure~\ref{fig-abstractD3_10} is not realisable in $\bR^3$, Istv\'an Talata for drawing our attention to his results and those of Bernadett Gy\"orey, Dan Ismailescu for helpful conversations, Imre B\'ar\'any for his support, and an anonymous referee whose suggestions lead to an improved paper.